Application Management

 Ignoring files with .dbosignore

-file at the root of your project instructs the DBOS Cloud CLI to exclude resources from application deployment.
+A .dbosignore file at the root of your project instructs the DBOS Cloud CLI to exclude resources from application deployment.

-The syntax for this file is similar to .gitignore
+The syntax for this file is similar to .gitignore:

 - Patterns are compatible with the fast-glob library